Geosynopsis/SatProcessor/ReadMe.md

 During the system's design, we were mindful of the system's modularity and ease of extension in the future.
 However, it makes some assumptions that are core to the strategy:

 > The search is a client implementation of API with STAC specification.
 One can integrate another type of API using an adapter that maps the results to the Collection, ItemCollection, Item, and Asset types of STAC.

-> The reagion of interest must always be available and should be within the extent of single image.
-In future, we will have to find a better way of handling the ROI spanning over multiple image tiles.
+> The region of interest must always be available and should be within the extent of a single image.
+In the future, we will have to find a better way of handling the ROI spanning over multiple image tiles.

-The system implements consists of three different significant components `Searcher` , `Downloader` , and `Calculator` .
-Searcher is responsible for search while Downloader for downloading data and Calculator for operations on the data.
+The system implementation consists of three different significant components `Searcher`, `Downloader`, and `Calculator`.
+The searcher is responsible for search while the downloader for downloading data and the calculator for operations on the data.
 Since the search, data access model, and operation depend on different factors such as the satellite mission, product type, distribution format of files, etc., separate implementations of those components are developed and provided through factories to limit coupling.

-A high level UML diagram of the system looks as such:
+A high-level UML diagram of the system looks as such:

 ![High Level Architecture](high-level-architecture.png)